The history of Syntagma Square in Athens is literally the modern history of the city itself and the central point for visitors in the Greek capital.

-Adjacent to the upper part of Syntagma Square is the National Garden, a true oasis in the center of Athens, with 500 different species of plants and trees from around the world.
+Adjacent to the upper part of Syntagma Square is the National Garden, a true oasis in the center of Athens with 500 different species of plant and tree species from around the world.

-The National Garden is intertwined with the history of Syntagma Square and Athens as it has been built as the garden of the royal palace.
+The National Garden is intertwined with the history of Syntagma Square and Athens, as it was initially established as the garden of the royal palace.

 It covers a total area of 154,000 square meters (1,657,642 square feet) and features six ponds and many archaeological finds, mainly from Roman times, and a small zoo.

 The National Garden, formerly known as the Royal Garden, began to take its current form during the reign of King Otto (1832 – 1862) and was the brainchild of Queen Amalia.